coffee2code/custom-post-limits/readme.txt

 * Change: Add support for language packs:
     * Remove .pot file and /lang subdirectory.
     * Remove 'Domain Path' from plugin header.
+* Change: Prevent execution of code if file is directly accessed.
-* Change: Re-license as GPLv2 or later (from X11)
+* Change: Re-license as GPLv2 or later (from X11).
-* New: Add 'License' and 'License URI' header tags to readme.txt and plugin file
+* New: Add 'License' and 'License URI' header tags to readme.txt and plugin file.
 * New: Add LICENSE file.
 * New: Add empty index.php to prevent files from being listed if web server has enabled directory listings.
 * Change: Note compatibility through WP 4.5+.